iainctduncan/learn-scheme-for-max/part_1.rst

 until one of them returns true.
 This can be a convenient way to make something happen if a previous something returns false.
-For example, we know that a hash-table returns false if asked for a non-existent key, so this can be used to create a fall-back value
+For example, we know that a hash-table returns false if asked for a non-existent key, so this can be used to assign a fall-back value:

 .. code:: scm